CO-COUNSEL: Ben Goldberg

 Floyd County, GA | January 11, 2000

-Around 7:20 pm on January 11, 2000, the Rome Police Department responded to the scene of a single vehicle accident.
-The driver, 21 year old Isaac Dawkins, was being rushed to the hospital.
+At 7:19 pm on January 11, 2000, Rome-Floyd County 911 dispatched an ambulance to the scene of a single vehicle accident on Hwy 27, which runs between Rome and Cedartown, GA.
+The driver, 21 year old Isaac Dawkins, was rushed to the hospital.
 X-rays would later reveal that Isaac had been shot in the head; he died shortly thereafter.
-Joey Watkins was an initial suspect, since Isaac and Joey had both dated a girl named Brianne, and had previous run-ins with each other.
-However, a thorough investigation by the Rome PD ruled Joey out as a suspect.
+Police initially identified Joey Watkins was a suspect, since Joey had admittedly driven past the wreck scene that night, and Joey and Isaac both previously had argued over a girl named Brianne that they each dated on separate occasions.
+The Rome Police Department eventually ruled Joey out as a suspect.

-After months with little progress on the case, the victim’s family successfully petitioned to have Sergeant Stanley Sutton with Floyd County Police Department, assigned to the case.
-Although a very similar shooting had occurred a few miles away, and within minutes of when police first received reports of Isaac’s accident, Sutton saw no link between the cases.
-Instead, he zeroed in on Joey Watkins.
-One day after taking over the case, seeking informants, Sergeant Sutton posted reward posters throughout the jail.
-Someone soon came forward willing to implicate Joey.
+After months with little progress on the case, the victim’s family successfully petitioned to have Sergeant Stanley Sutton and Floyd County Police Department take over the case.
+Although a very similar shooting had occurred a few miles away, and within minutes of when police first received reports of Isaac’s accident, and although Joey had a confirmed alibi, police zeroed in on Joey Watkins.
+One day after taking over the case, the Floyd County Police Department posted $10,000 reward posters throughout the jail; the first jailhouse informant came forward within hours.

-The State charged Joey and his friend, Mark Free, with Isaac’s murder, although there were two glaring issues with the State’s theory.
-Firstly, the man who had first reported Isaac’s accident to police noted to dispatchers that he saw a small blue car driving very aggressively right before Isaac crashed.
-Investigators determined that whoever was driving this small blue car was the killer.
-The night of the murder, however, Joey had driven his pickup truck to see his girlfriend, Aislinn, who lived 45 minutes away in Cedartown, Georgia.
-He was seen departing by several witnesses, and approximately 45 minutes later, several other witnesses saw him in Cedartown.
+Twelve months after the crime, the State charged Joey and his friend, Mark Free, with Isaac’s murde.
+There were glaring issues with the State’s theory.
+One issue was that the man who had first reported Isaac’s wreck to 911 explained to police that he saw a small, older-model blue car interacting aggressively on the road with Isaac’s truck in the minutes and moments before the wreck.
+Investigators determined that the fatal shot was fired from that small blue car, which was also what State argued at trial.
+The night of the murder, however, Joey had driven his white pickup truck to see his girlfriend, Aislinn, who lived about 30 miles away in Cedartown, Georgia (he passed Isaac’s wreck and police cars on the way).
+He was seen by several witnesses departing in his white truck, and approximately 45 minutes later, several other witnesses saw him in Cedartown in his white truck.

 The victim's pickup truck that tailed off the side of the highway following the murder